 The Washington School Board has approved a one-year contract extension for Superintendent Dr. Lori VanLeer.

-The extension keeps a three-year contract intact for VanLeer who was named superintendent in January 2009.
-Her new contract extends through the 2016-17 school year.
+The extension keeps a three-year contract intact for VanLeer, who was named superintendent in January 2009.
+Her new agreement runs through June 30, 2021.

 VanLeer joined the Washington School District in July 2003.
 She took over as superintendent in January 2009.